 This original WW2 model 2 Smatchet fighting knife and scabbard have not been cleaned or tampered with in any way, this specimen is in 100% original “as is” condition.
 These are the actual photos.
 I have a few more American WW2 era combat knives and bayonets, as well as several scarce WW1 and WW2 fighting daggers and trench knives from other countries available for sale – please take a look in our Militaria section.

-Argocoins accepts all major credit cards and payments via PayPal as forms of payment.
-Old-fashioned checks and money orders will work as well; please take a look at the Payments section within our Terms and Conditions for additional details.
+For collectible knives and edged weapons Argo C&C accepts payments via credit cards, personal checks drawn from US-based accounts, certified US-based bank checks, and money orders.
+Take a look at the Payments section within our Terms and Conditions for mailing instructions and additional details.
+Please email me at email@example.com if you would like to make a credit card purchase over the phone.
 Follow me on Facebook @argoman400BC to keep an eye on the latest additions and promotions.

 Domestic US shipping for this item is $16 via USPS Priority Mail.